 Shade Trees are a great asset to any homeowner because they offer a multitude of benefits.
 These trees provide flowers in the spring, shade in the summer, colors in the fall, and protection in the winter.
 Shade Trees can increase a homeowner's property value, reduce heating and cooling costs both indoors and out, convert carbon dioxide to oxygen, help prevent soil erosion and attract and sustain wildlife.

-How to Plant Shade Trees: Dig a hole that is about three times the diameter of the root ball.
+Dig a hole that is about three times the diameter of the root ball.
 Most of the roots of a new tree develop in the top 12 inches of soil; digging a wider hole and loosening the surrounding soil allows growing roots to push through more easily.
 The flare (where the roots spread at the base of the trunk) should be just above the soil level.
-Remove the tree from the container and inspect the roots.

 Lift the tree by the root ball and place it in the hole.
 Fill the hole about one third of the way and gently but firmly pack the soil around the root ball to eliminate air pockets.